chen-jerry-junior/chen-jerry-junior/README.md

 - 2020 Math Kangaroo China, Silver Award for Level 6 (11th and 12th grade).
 - 2020 International Economics Olympiad China, Second Prize of Senior Level in the Preliminary.
 - 2020 National History Day (NHD) China Research Paper Contest, 2nd Place, Excellent Use of Primary Source, Excellence in Chinese History and Excellence in Medical/Epidemiological History.

+## Competitions
+- The International Genetically Engineered Machine (iGEM),	Jul 2019 - Nov 2019
+    * Studied antibiotics and mathematical modeling with Dr. Ruyi Shi and Dr. Zeng from Worldshaper Academy
+    * Carried out experiments in gene editing and molecular biology at Zhejiang University with experimentalist Fangliang Huang
+    * Constructed a detective system for antibiotics and a degradation system that used enzymes to decompose antibiotics
+    * Completed the mathematical modeling task alone and wrote a 15-page wiki for the modeling of the detective system

 <div align="center">
   </a>